-Conference Organisers will submit to the Editor in Chief for approval, the peer review system, the names and qualifications of guest editors and any potential conflicts of interest and nominate one of these as the Contact Editor.
-The guest editors will be responsible for ensuring compliance with scope, standards, and presentation of the manuscript.
-Editors should ensure that authors meet the guidelines and be prepared to edit the manuscripts to ensure compliance.
-They need to carefully check the references - all references cited in the text should be in the Reference list and vice versa - if discrepancies remain at proof stage they will be deleted.
-The version to be submitted to the Publisher will be reviewed by the Editor in Chief.
-If the submission is out of scope or not up to standards, it will be returned to the Contact Editor by the Editor in Chief for revision.
+Conference Organisers will submit to the Editor in Chief for approval, the peer review system, the names and qualifications of Guest Editors and any potential conflicts of interest and nominate one of these as the Contact Editor.

+The Guest Editors will be responsible for ensuring compliance with the scope, standards, and presentation of the manuscript.
+Guest Editors should ensure that all authors meet the guidelines and be prepared to edit the manuscripts to ensure compliance.
+They need to carefully check the references - all references cited in the text should be in the Reference list and vice versa.
+If discrepancies remain at proof stage, they will be deleted.